ajeetraina/openwebui-docker-extension/README.md

 - A [frontend](./ui) app in React that makes a request to the `/hello` endpoint and displays the payload in Docker Desktop.
 - A [backend](./backend) container that runs an API in Go.
 It exposes the `/hello` endpoint which returns a JSON payload.
-- A [MCP proxy](./mcp) service that provides AI-powered Docker management through natural language.
+- An integrated [MCP service](./mcp) that provides AI-powered Docker management through natural language.

 > You can build your Docker Extension using your fav tech stack:
 >